Designing end-to-end flow to democratizing decentralized-finance .

 Strategy Breakdown

-For the strategy page, I envisioned a pie chart where each segment would use clean gradients and distinct visual blocks to highlight which strategy the user is currently allocated to.
+A pie chart where each segment would use clean gradients and distinct visual blocks to highlight which strategy the user is currently allocated to.

 This breakdown serves as an intuitive way to help users quickly understand their investments through a clear, visual representation.